When the temperature starts to drop, one of the first things adults do is reach for a nice cozy blanket.

 For safety reasons the American Academy of Pediatrics (AAP) recommend you do not put any soft bedding in your newborn or infant’s crib until your baby is at least 12 months of age.

 This not only includes blankets, but also pillows, bumper pads, stuffed animals or any products that attach to the side of the crib.

 The AAP’s recommendation comes down to reducing the risk of SIDS (Sudden Infant Death Syndrome), the risk of which falls dramatically after your baby reaches 12 months.

 However, it is still important to follow safe sleep guidelines even after your baby turns one, such as not using thick heavy blankets (more on this later).

 How Can I Make Sure My Baby Is Warm Without a Blanket?

-So now you know it’s not safe to use blankets in your baby’s bassinet or crib, how else can you keep your little one warm in winter?
+So now you know they are not safe to use in your baby’s bassinet or crib, how else can you keep your little one warm in winter?

-Adding layers rather than a blanket is a great way to give your baby or toddler some extra warmth when sleeping.
+Adding layers is a great way to give your baby or toddler some extra warmth.

 For example, you could dress your baby in a vest underneath their onesie to keep them warm on chilly winter nights.

 Pajamas are also an excellent way to stop your baby getting cold, particularly as you can buy ones with different TOG ratings. and because footed pajamas can cover your baby’s feet.